By: Captain Pam

 If it says it is a 6 sleeper, how many people can we put on the boat?

 The short answer is “6”.
 Let us explain our philosophy about this.
-We’ve been renting boats for over 30 years.
+We’ve been renting boats for over 40 years.
 Our goal is to provide you with a houseboat for your group to enjoy Raystown Lake for your vacation.
-We have found that when people put too many people on the boat, two things happen.
-First people don’t have as much fun because the boat is overcrowded and second, damages often occur, especially if the guests do not have a ‘buy in’ for the rental.
-When this happens, nobody is happy……the renter or us.
-OK, IF you insist on having more people, we will allow up to 2 additional people, but you will be responsible for paying $200 per person.
+We have found that when there are too many people on the boat, 3 things can happen.
+First people don’t have as much fun because the boat is overcrowded; second, damages often occur, especially if the guests do not have a ‘buy in’ for the rental.
+Lastly, the fresh and gray water tanks on board are adequate for the number of people on board, if you run out of water, you must bring the boat bak to the marina, which can be an inconvenience.
+When these things happen, nobody is happy……the renter or us.
+IF you insist on having more people, we will allow up to 2 additional people, but you will be responsible for paying $200 +taxes per person.
 Contact one of our rental specialists to discuss the dynamics of your group – we will help you figure out which boat would best suit your group.

 What qualifications do I need to drive a houseboat?

 We really appreciate it when our renters check in with a valid boater education certificate; it tells us that the renter has some knowledge about boating; many of our houseboat renters are boaters anyway so this makes sense.
 IF this is the first time you are renting a boat and generally aren’t going to be driving boats often, that’s ok….we can provide you with a temporary boater certificate good for ONLY the time of your rental and also good only for the boat you rent.
 In order for us to do this, we are required by PA Fish and Boat Commission to have you watch a BOAT SAFETY video and take a short quiz before you are issued the certificate.
-This does extend the check in process, but that’s ok with us and needs to be ok with you.
+This does extend the check in process.

 How hard is it to drive a houseboat?

-Our houseboats are designed with a full aluminum hull and powered (and propped) to PUSH the boat through the water – they don’t go fast, aren’t supposed to go fast….so just know you’ll have a relaxing tour of the lake.
-The hardest part of driving a houseboat (I’ve been doing it for 30 years, so I can say this) is driving them in and out of the dock………Well, guess what?
+Our houseboats are designed with a full aluminum hull or pontoons and powered (and propped) to PUSH the boat through the water – they don’t go fast, aren’t supposed to go fast….so just know you’ll have a relaxing tour of the lake.
+The hardest part of driving a houseboat (I’ve been doing it for 40 years, so I can say this) is driving them in and out of the dock………Well, guess what?
 We do that for you.
 The second hardest part of driving a houseboat is mooring the first time.
-During check in we explain, how to do this with ease—takes team work and common sense on your part……
+During check in we explain, how to do this with ease

 May we stay at the dock?